kahunacohen/link-perf/README.md

 # link-perf
 The beginnings of a link performance profiler.
-This is an experiment in concurrent HTTP Requests in GO.
+This is an experiment in concurrent HTTP Requests in go.

 The struct `LinkProfiler` takes a slice of links and number of tries for each link.
 When executing `Run` on the struct instance, the profiler makes concurrent requests for each link and measures various metrics